subconsciousnetwork/subtext/rfcs/2021-10-07-slashlinks.md

 The success of `#hashtags` and `@mentions` lies in there simplicity.
 They are simple to write, simple to understand, and simple to implement anywhere. `/slashlinks` share this simplicity.
 They're also visually simple, and easy to scan with your eyeball parsers.

-There's also an obvious visual connection between `/slashlinks` and full URLs... they're similar, and they in similar ways.
-If the path is too complex to discribe with a slashlink, the syntax suggests you can just use a full URL instead, and this is true!
+There's also an obvious visual connection between `/slashlinks` and full URLs... they're similar, and they work in similar ways.
+If the path is too complex to describe with a slashlink, the syntax suggests you can just use a full URL instead, and this is true!

 # Drawbacks